 Among the top benefits of collaboration in the workspace is the increased employee satisfaction.

-Workplace collaboration contributes to the creation of an atmosphere in which employees feel appreciated for both their individual abilities and their input.
+The elements of collaboration contribute to the creation of an atmosphere in which employees feel appreciated for both their individual abilities and their input.
 Employee happiness not only has a positive impact on company culture, but it can also lead to increased retention.

 2- Increased Efficiency